Spain

 Day 1

 FLY TO MALAGA.
-TRANSFER TO ANDÚJAR VISITING LAGUNA DE FUENTE DE PIEDRA
+TRANSFER TO LLERENA VISITING LAGUNA DE FUENTE DE PIEDRA

 Our wildlife holiday to southern Spain begins with a flight from the UK to Malaga where we will meet up with WildWings guide Fernando Enrique Navarrete.

 The lagoon is also an important wintering site for an impressive selection of other species with both Marbled and White-headed Ducks amongst the waterfowl we hope to find.
-Wintering flocks of Common Cranes are also likely to be present along with Stone Curlew and a good range of other species.
+Wintering flocks of Common Cranes are also likely to be present along with Eurasian Stone-curlew and a good range of other species.

 We plan to arrive at our comfortable and ideally located hotel in the late afternoon or early evening for the first of four nights.
-Night in Andújar
+Night in Llerena

 Days 2-4

-We have three full days to explore the beautiful Sierra de Andújar Natural Park which is one of Spain’s wildest regions and home to a rich diversity of Mediterranean birds and mammals.
+We have three full days to explore the beautiful countryside of southern Extremadura which is home to a rich diversity of Mediterranean birds and mammals.

 This is now considered to be one of the best places to look for Iberian Lynx and making full use of Fernando’s expert local knowledge and contacts, we are very hopeful of encountering this special cat.

-We are likely to spend some of our time scanning hillsides, river valleys and rocky outcrops from key vantage points to maximise our chances of finding this special species and whilst doing this, can expect to encounter an impressive range of other species with Eurasian Otter, Mouflon, Spanish Ibex and Wild Boar being some of the other mammals we could find.
+We are likely to spend some of our time scanning hillsides, river valleys and rocky outcrops from key vantage points to maximise our chances of finding this special species.

-Some species, such as Great Spotted Cuckoo, which usually winter in Africa, are also present in the park in small numbers in January so we will be on the lookout for these too.
-Three further nights in Andújar
+Some species, such as Great Spotted Cuckoo, which usually winter in Africa, are also present in small numbers in January so we will be on the lookout for these too.
+Three further nights in Llerena

 Day 5

-FINAL MORNING IN ANDÚJAR AND TRANSFER TO DOÑANA VISITING OSUNA PLAINS AND LA LANTEJUELA WETLANDS ENROUTE
+FINAL MORNING IN LLERENA AND TRANSFER TO DOÑANA WITH BIRDING STOPS ENROUTE

-Depending on what we have seen over the previous three days, we may have a final morning around Andújar before we begin our journey south towards the Doñana.
-The journey is likely to take about three hours so we will probably make a few stops enroute with the priority being a visit to the Osuna Plains.
-This area comprises a patchwork of cereal fields and steppe habitat that are home to rare dryland species such as Great and Little Bustards, Black-bellied and Pin-tailed Sandgrouse and both Calandra and Thekla Larks.
+Depending on what we have seen over the previous three days, we may have a final morning around Llerena before we begin our journey south towards the Doñana.
+We will probably make a few stops and depending on what we have seen, we may visit an area which comprises a patchwork of cereal fields and steppe habitat that are home to rare dryland species such as Great and Little Bustards, Black-bellied and Pin-tailed Sandgrouse and both Calandra and Thekla Larks.

 Depending on our arrival time, we may have time to begin our exploration of one of Europe’s most impressive national parks, the Doñana National Park.
 Night near Pilas